-Kiwi couple killed in plane crash in Phillippines - reports
+Medical flight tragedy: Kiwi couple killed in plane crash in Philippines

-A Northland couple have reportedly been killed in a plane crash in the Phillippines.
+A Kiwi couple at the centre of a medical evacuation have reportedly been killed after their plane crashed in the Philippines.

-All nine people on board a small medical evacuation plane were killed on Sunday when the aircraft crashed into a resort area south of the Philippine capital and exploded in flames, officials said.
+All nine people on board the small medical evacuation plane were killed on Sunday when the aircraft crashed into a resort area south of the Philippine capital and exploded in flames, officials said.

+Philippine media reported the names of the victims, including New Zealanders Tom Carr and his wife Erma.

 A spokeswoman for the Ministry of Foreign Affairs said they were aware of the report, but were still trying to confirm it and would make a statement accordingly if the New Zealand consulate was involved.